brian-vu-nguyen/weather-etl/README.md

 # ETL Project

 Pull current-conditions data from **OpenWeatherMap**, tidy it with **pandas**, and load it into **PostgreSQL** on an hourly schedule.

 The pipeline is orchestrated by **Apache Airflow** and ships with a one-command Docker Compose stack for local runs.

+A **Slack** connection is established to receive notifications when DAGs fail.

 ---